dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">SCSI:</mark> SCSI stands for Small Computer System Interface.
 It is a means of attaching additional storage to a computer.
 For example, a typical RAID Controller is a SCSI device that allows connection to an external storage enclosure with multiple drives.

 <mark style="background: #BABD00;">ISCSI:</mark> Internet/SCSI protocol.
 Another approach to offering storage on a network.
-Rather then using file protocols to communicate across a TCP/IP network, native SCSI commands are “encapsulated” in TCP/IP packets.
+Rather than using file protocols to communicate across a TCP/IP network, native SCSI commands are “encapsulated” in TCP/IP packets.

 <mark style="background: #BABD00;">NAS:</mark> Network Attached Storage.
 Rather than simply attaching storage to one machine, it is attached to the computer network.
 Multiple machines can now access the storage.
 A file protocol must be used to communicate across the network.